Platoniq/wilder-journal/_articles/en/david-cabo.md

 ## **In your latest research with calls to the Minimum Vital Income helpline, you developed an experiment with a robot that makes the calls.
 How can AI help in the surveillance of public authorities?**

 Just in the case of this research, we made a robot that called the MVI phone, it is traditional code but it is true that I asked ChatGPT to do some parts of the code for me.
 I do use it for programming, but in general, I am sceptical about artificial intelligence.
 I think it's very powerful and at the same time I perceive a lot of hype.
 We at Civio use it to transcribe interviews, because it works very well, but always internally.
 What we will never do, because it would kill what makes us different, is to use it to generate the text or the content that is offered to people.

+{% quote { "author": "David Cabo" } %}We believe that things have to be 100% reliable, verified, as well as providing thoroughly checked data and texts{% endquote %}

 On the other hand, AI can pose a risk if it is used in politics for certain purposes.
 For example, it is problematic that emails are sent on behalf of a political party or a candidate with personalised information, based on where you live, what you work or what they have been able to find out about you, and that they use it to convince you of something.
 The problem is that at the democratic level, instead of having a visible and public common discourse, a space is generated in mailboxes or private accounts, selling everyone what they want to buy.
 Moreover, this is already being done; let's remember Cambridge Analytica and Facebook.
 There is already personalised targeting of political ads, which is something that the European Union is going to regulate.
 So to speak, now you have, for example, 20 ads in which you have to select specific parameters to see who you are targeting; what artificial intelligence allows is that we will go from these 20 ads to 2000 because you no longer have to make them step by step, but you have a tool that generates them for you.